What are Layer-2 solutions?

 With a Layer-2 solution, only the final result of a transaction is recorded on the main chain.
 The number of transactions that can take place is limited only by the capacity of the Layer-2 solution and not by the main chain.

-These Layer-2 solutions are built on top of Layer-1 blockchains and derive several of their properties.
+These Layer-2 solutions are built on top of Layer-1 blockchains and leverage several of their properties.
 For instance, some solutions like rollups and state channels derive their security from the main chain (Layer-1).

 Types of layer-2 scaling solutions